The Hurdles of International Relations Have Grown Higher Over the Past Decade

 We Must Find a Practical Path Forward, Free from Ideological Constraints

-It is difficult to deny that the Kaesong Industrial Complex was the most practical and non-ideological challenge in inter-Korean relations.
-Although it was sometimes criticized as a “giveaway policy” depending on the administration or political climate, it is not easy to logically refute its effectiveness.
-This model provided South Korean small and medium-sized enterprises with a cost-effective and stable production base, while offering North Korea tangible benefits in the form of foreign currency earnings and employment.
-I vividly recall how the international community was even more astonished by this model than we were.
-The rules and practices established during the operation of the Kaesong Industrial Complex, along with the symbolic assets and bilateral mechanisms that emerged from it, remain a shining record in our political and economic history.
+It is hard to deny that the Kaesong Industrial Complex was the most practical and de-ideologized experiment in inter-Korean relations.
+Depending on the administration and the political climate, it was sometimes criticized as a giveaway policy, but logically refuting its utility itself is not a simple matter.
+I vividly remember how the international community was more impressed than we were by this model, which provided Korean small and medium-sized enterprises with a low-cost and stable production base, and offered North Korea tangible compensation in the form of foreign currency earnings and employment.
+The rules and practices that were established in the course of operating the Kaesong Industrial Complex, and the symbolic assets and bilateral mechanisms that emerged from it, still stand out as a remarkable chapter in our political and economic history.

-Even now, many people are still puzzled when recalling then-President Park Geun-hye’s “decision” to abruptly suspend the Kaesong Industrial Complex ten years ago.
-While it is true that North Korea’s provocations and atrocities crossed the line, many question whether locking down the Kaesong Industrial Complex in an almost irreversible way was a different matter altogether.
-Even officials and working-level personnel who are relatively well-acquainted with the inner workings of the project cannot clearly answer questions such as, “What was the real background behind such an extreme measure?” or “To what extent did the government anticipate the damage this would cause to our small and medium-sized enterprises?”
+Even now, many people remain puzzled when they recall then-President Park Geun-hye's "decision" 10 years ago to abruptly suspend operations at the Kaesong Industrial Complex.
+It is true that North Korea's provocations and atrocities crossed the line, but they ask whether almost irreversibly locking the gates of the complex was not a different matter altogether.
+Even officials at the relevant authorities and working-level personnel who are relatively well acquainted with the inside story of the Kaesong project cannot give clear answers to questions such as, "What was the real background for going that far?" and "To what extent did we anticipate in advance the damage that our small and medium-sized enterprises would suffer as a result?"

-Upon closer examination, it was never a matter that should have been handled so abruptly.
+Strictly speaking, that decision was of a nature that should never have been made in such a sudden manner.
 Like it or not, the livelihoods of our people were at stake.
-The government’s official rationale at the time-that North Korea was diverting profits to develop nuclear weapons and missiles-may have sounded plausible, but it lacked consideration of the policy context and historical significance.
-What about the suffering and heartbreaking stories of the businesspeople who were affected?
-They had to withdraw overnight, leaving behind production facilities and raw materials.
-Business relationships collapsed, and business models built up over years were shattered in an instant.
-I wonder how many of those affected were truly able to recover, thanks to government “compensation” and “support.”
+The ostensible reason presented by the government at the time, namely that profits were being diverted to North Korea's nuclear and missile programs, may sound plausible at first glance, but it also reveals a lack of consideration for the broader policy context and historical perspective.
+And what about the pain and countless stories of the businesspeople afterwards?
+They had to withdraw overnight, leaving behind production facilities and raw and subsidiary materials; their business relationships collapsed; and business models that had been built up over many years were blown to pieces.
+I do not know how many of those who were struck by this bolt from the blue managed to stand tall again thanks to what the government called "support."

-The issue of restarting the Kaesong Industrial Complex has gradually returned to the table, as the association of Kaesong Industrial Complex companies and the broader small and medium-sized enterprise community have called for it, with the Democratic Party and the Ministry of Unification responding.
-It would be desirable to quickly establish concrete action plans, such as clearly defining the scope of industries and businesses that can operate within the framework of sanctions, devising long-term strategies to go beyond these limitations, and setting out a step-by-step roadmap for resumption.
-The Ministry of Unification has established a Peace and Cooperation Zone Promotion Team for the normalization of the Kaesong Industrial Complex, and the Democratic Party has formed the “Korean Peninsula Peace New Strategy Committee.”
-Their task is simply to move these initiatives forward with urgency.
+The issue of restarting the Kaesong Industrial Complex has quietly resurfaced on the table, as the community of small and medium-sized enterprises, including the Kaesong Industrial Complex Business Association, has called for it and the Democratic Party of Korea and the Ministry of Unification have responded.
+It would be desirable to move quickly to draw up concrete implementation plans: clearly defining, within the framework of sanctions, the scope of sectors and projects in which production activities are possible; devising long-term measures to go beyond that framework; and preparing a phased roadmap for resumption.
+The Ministry of Unification has created a Promotion Team for Peace Cooperation Zone for the normalization of the Kaesong Industrial Complex and related initiatives, and the Democratic Party has set up the "Korean Peninsula Peace New Strategy Committee."
+Their task is precisely to carry out this work with a sense of urgency.

-What is concerning is whether the issue of restarting the Kaesong Industrial Complex will be swept up in broader debates, such as the “two-state theory” or the “autonomy faction vs. alliance faction” conflict.
-Ideological controversies, regardless of political orientation, act like a heavy magnet, clinging to and overshadowing truly important agendas.
-To secure the consent of the international community-including the United States, China, and Japan-it is essential to prevent any side from harboring suspicions and to maintain a balanced approach.
-The architects of the Kaesong Industrial Complex were deeply principled thinkers, but they did not recklessly inject ideology, instead finding the most effective path.
-The hurdles of international relations have grown significantly higher over the past decade.
-How can we overcome them?
-I hope that this question alone will be the focus of all efforts.
+What is worrisome is that the issue of restarting the Kaesong Industrial Complex might be swept up wholesale into debates over "two-state theory" or "self-reliance camp vs. alliance camp."
+Controversies over ideology, regardless of left or right, are like a heavy magnet that clings to other truly important agendas and refuses to let them go.
+To secure the consent of the international community, including the United States, China, and Japan, it is essential to prevent in advance any situation in which one side harbors suspicions, and to make every effort not to lose balance.
+The designers of the Kaesong Industrial Complex were thinkers with deep ideological training, but they did not carelessly impose ideology on the project and instead found the most effective path.
+The hurdle of international relations has risen significantly over the past 10 years.
+How will we clear it?
+I hope that this, and only this, will be the focus of our deliberations.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.